elHornair/seb-release/README.md

 * Current SEB server feature: collection form control
 * Use translation mechanism (currently all texts are hardcoded in English)
 * Error logging service (Edu-App uses Sentry)

+### Related to interaction design

 * Custom design / using ETH corporate design
+* Currently, the application has a max width of 1280px.
+This ensures, that the content doesn't infinitely scale up, making it hard to read on big screens.
+On the other hand, the tables will scroll horizontally if there is a lot of content, which is not ideal.
+This should be considered when designing the applications main layout.
+* Improve vertically scrolling tables: sticky header column?
+Fadeout overlay?
+Inline actions always visible?
+Keep in mind, that the rows of the table have a variable height, making absolutely positioning row elements tricky.
+Making the columns one-line only is advised against, because we would have to cut the text of long table cells which is very bad for the users, because they can't read the whole content.
+* Further design improvements on mobile (e.g. spacings)
+* Print styles (Ctrl + P / save as PDF): make sure that contents (e.g. a list of institutions) are displayed correctly

 ## Credits